Heinrich-Barth/sit-down-and-play/README.md

 ## System Requirements

-The project does have a very low resource requirements:
+The project does have a very low resource profile:

 * About 50 MB RAM
 * Single Core CPU is enough